Nadège Vanhée’s Return to the Equestrian Logic of Objects

 A secondary flat strap attaches directly to the body, offering an alternate carrying method, while four metal feet protect the base.
 The runway version appeared in a tone similar to Jaune Milton, alongside classic black.

-The East-West bag reflects a broader trend in contemporary accessories: the shift toward micro architecture—small bags treated as sculptural design objects rather than purely functional accessories.
+The East-West reflects a broader trend in contemporary accessories — the shift toward micro architecture, where small bags are treated as sculptural design objects rather than purely functional accessories.

 Advantages